US election officials say voting should be smooth and urge people not to be misled by conspiracy theories - Local News 8

 By Eric Levenson, Tami Luhby and Jeremy Herb, CNN

-(CNN) — American voters head to the polls Tuesday to choose the country’s next leaders in a mass democratic experiment where tens of millions of votes will be cast without incident.
+(CNN) — American voters headed to the polls Tuesday to choose the country’s next leaders in a mass democratic experiment in which tens of millions of votes will be cast without incident.

-But false claims of voter fraud in 2020 and former President Donald Trump’s repeated charges of cheating mean that everything, from voter eligibility to logistical problems like long lines, ballot functionality and vote counting, will be scrutinized closely, especially in the key battleground states.
+Scattered issues with voter eligibility, logistical problems like long lines and bad weather, ballot functionality and vote counting will be scrutinized closely, especially in the key battleground states, amid former President Donald Trump’s false claims of mass election fraud.

 Election officials across the US – particularly in swing states – have pledged to uphold the integrity of the vote and urged voters not to be misled by conspiracy theories.